 Early Care & Education (ECE) and Out-of-School-Time (OST) workforce registries are integral to professional development systems.
 They are designed to verify, securely store and track the employment, training, and education accomplishments of ECE & OST teachers and providers.
 Professional registries across the country are designed to strengthen workforce preparation and exist to support, recognize, and represent those who care for children in ECE & OST care/education settings.

 Registries are located within state government, in universities, or at non-profit organizations.
 They have different functions and vary in responsibilities across states but the underlying goal of creating a single, statewide workforce support system with a record of ECE/OST employment, education, and training remain constant.

 Workforce registries provide crucial infrastructure to the workforce and quality improvement initiatives across the country.
 Performing more than two dozen functions, which vary by state, workforce registries:

 - Vehicle for Professional Development Systems

 - Support Implementation of Child Care

 - Act as Hub for the Early Learning System

-- Strengthen Workforce Development,
+- Track & Report on Workforce Development,

-Tracking and Recognition
+Education, Training and Recognition